Generating income from your portfolio

 The reason for the rush to Canadian paying dividends is the dividend tax credit that reduces taxes paid from these dividends.
 Another way to produce revenue from owning stocks or mutual funds that own stocks is to sell some of the investments.

-If there is a capital gain then the favorable tax treatment on that source of revenue can be about as good as receiving Canadian dividends.
+If there is a capital gain then the favourable tax treatment on that source of revenue can be about as good as receiving Canadian dividends.
 For investments inside non-registered plans, only half of any capital gain is taxable.

 If there is no capital gain on the investment you sell, then there is no income tax paid.
 You sell one dollar and keep the whole dollar without paying any taxes.

 The problem for most people is the notion that you are better served if you can just spend your income and do not touch the capital.
 This sounds like a good idea except dividends are just another form of selling investments.